kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Run pyright

-> Note: this is not yet implemented in our repo.
+> Note: this is not implemented in our repo yet.

 We pin the version of pyright to version (TODO [version](https://github.com/microsoft/pyright)).

 Note that pyright requires that node is installed.
-The commandline package will check if node is in the `PATH`, and if not, will download it at runtime.
+The command-line [wrapper package](https://pypi.org/project/pyright/) for pyright will check if node is in the `PATH`, and if not, will download it at runtime.

-To run pyright on your library, run tox pyright env at the package level:
+To run pyright on your library, run the tox pyright env at the package level:

 `.../azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics>tox -e pyright -c ../../../eng/tox/tox.ini`